siyhust/AntEpiSeeker2/README.txt

 Modified AntEpiSeeker2.0
 -----------------

 Modify it for handling multi class input.
-You can use it on data out of 0-1.
+You can use it on sample status out of 0-1.

-Only test on Ubuntu 14.04.
+Only tested on Ubuntu 14.04.

-For ubuntu/debian users, you can only install this program with command below:
+For ubuntu/debian users, you can compile this program with command below:

 sudo apt-get install libgsl0ldbl sudo apt-get install libgsl0-dev g++ AntEpiSeeker2.cpp -o AntEpiSeeker2 -lgsl -lgslcblas

-It will be better if you edit the parameter.txt with vi/vim, it was prepared from Windows, edit it with other editor may destory the format of text in it.
+It will be better if you edit the parameter.txt with vi/vim, which was prepared from Windows, edit it with other editor may destory the format of text in it.

 -----------------